deadbok/project_network/recovery/README.md

 </a>
 > Illustration 13: First time SSH connection

+### 5.2.2 Commit the configuration file on the router

-Then login to the router through the Virtual Machine console to load and commit the configuration file.
+Login to the router through the Virtual Machine console to load and commit the configuration file.

 *It is possible to login through SSH but the connection to the router will